SakuraKitsunee/github-customer-support-service/.github/ISSUE_TEMPLATE/question_about_github.md

 ---
-name:Question about GitHub
+name: Question about GitHub
-about:put your question about github here.
+about: Put your question about github here.

 ---